PolskikhD-chem/Modified-Mollier-Diagram-ploter/README.md

 # Modified Mollier Diagram

 **Automate.
 Visualize.
-Analyze.** This application generates customized Mollier (psychrometric) diagrams enhanced with **isopotential lines of the Polanyi adsorption potential (ΔF)** and standard **relative humidity isolines**.
+Analyze.** This application generates standard **relative humidity isolines** enhanced with **isopotential lines of the Polanyi adsorption potential (ΔF)**.
 Featuring an interactive plot where double-clicking adds new `ΔF=const` lines, it is designed to streamline the analysis of adsorption and desorption processes for engineers and scientists working with desiccants, adsorbents, and humidity control systems.

 Developed by Aristov Yu.I.; ORCID: 0000-0003-1460-3972